1999Lyd/AIPI530-take_home_project/README.md

    cd d3rlpy
    python project.py
 ```
-run the plot.py file to see the result
+run the plot.py file and input the path in step 1 to see the result
 ```
    python plot.py
 ```